 Finally, we arrive at Fakarava, one of French Polynesia’s largest atolls and the ancient capital of the Tuamotus.
 A UNESCO Biosphere Reserve, Fakarava sustains rare bird and plant life and is home to 400 residents.
 Along with communities on six surrounding atolls, Fakarava’s people are actively engaged in conservation of their rich biodiversity.
 Enjoy a festive welcome from traditional dancers, learn about the local pearl industry, and beachcomb on stretches of white sand.
 You might also choose to snorkel protected reefs, or ride the current into the lagoon on a world-famous drift dive.

 Days 19 & 20: Papeete, Tahiti / Disembark / Depart

 Continuing to Tahiti, we arrive in Papeete, the capital of French Polynesia’s largest island.
-Here, we disembark the Orion and take a short tour of this fabled tropical island.
+Here, we disembark the ship and take a short tour of this fabled tropical island.
 Driving along the coast past papaya orchards, explore some of the settings made famous by the painter Paul Gauguin, the French Post-Impressionist who lived and worked in Polynesia.
 Transfer to the airport this evening for overnight flights home.

 Note: This itinerary should serve as a guideline only: actual stops are determined by weather, wildlife activity, and a host of other factors in order to provide the best possible experience.
 This flexibility is what makes traveling on our nimble expedition ships so much more rewarding than on a large vessel with a locked-in voyage plan.